SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 sending new solutions.
 This is not desirable.
 Setting a = 0.5, each pick will increase the time interval until the next solution will be sent by 0.5s.
 This means that scautoloc will wait 10 seconds after an origin with 20 picks is sent.
+The values for a and b can be configured by :confval:`autoloc.publicationIntervalTimeSlope` and :confval:`autoloc.publicationIntervalTimeIntercept`, respectively.

 Housekeeping
 ============

 scautoloc keeps objects in memory only for a certain amount of time.
-This time span is specified in seconds in autoloc.maxAge.
+This time span is specified in seconds in :confval:`autoloc.maxAge`.
 The default value is 21600 seconds (6 hours).
 After this time, unassociated picks expire.
 Newly arriving picks older than that (e.g. in the case of high data latencies) are ignored.
 Origins will live slightly longer, including the picks associated to them.